huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_servergroup.html.markdown

     a new server group.

 * `policies` - (Required) The set of policies for the server group.
-Only two two policies are available right now, and both are mutually exclusive.
+Only two policies are available right now, and both are mutually exclusive.
 See the Policies section for more information.
 Changing this creates a new server group.